 Number of populations affected

-The number of populations affected by an event also affects our ability to detect meaningful temporal change.
-Scenarios with a lower number of populations consistently performed better according to FNR, while the opposite is true for FPR (Fig. 2, 3).
-As shown by the overlapping of FPR and FNR values across scenarios with similar dispersal, the effect of the number of populations did not affect the performance as much as dispersal, with the levels we used (Table 2; Fig. 2, 3).
-The effect of the number of populations was generally the most substantial on performance, for the lowest-performing scenarios in either FNR (high dispersal; Fig. 2) or FPR (low dispersal; Fig. 3).
+The number of populations affected by a migration event also affects our ability to detect meaningful temporal change.
+Scenarios with a lower number of populations consistently performed better according to FNR, while the opposite is true for FPR (Figs. 2, 3).
+As shown by the overlap of FPR and FNR values across scenarios with similar dispersal, the effect of the number of populations did not affect the performance as much as dispersal, for the levels we used in the simulations (Table 2; Figs. 2, 3).
+The effect of the number of populations on performance was generally the most important, for the lowest-performing scenarios in either FNR (high dispersal; Fig. 2) or FPR (low dispersal; Fig. 3).

 Lag time between samplings

-As hypothesized from the nature of genetic processes in connected populations, the genetic signal of the demographic event inflicted upon populations decays over time.
-Generally, the longer the interval between a pre-event sampling and post-event sampling, the less power we have to detect the demographic event, as evidenced by the increase in false positives and false negatives for several scenarios (Fig. 4, 5).
-However, this is strongly affected by the dispersal level present in the landscape, and by the number of populations to a lower degree.
+As hypothesized from the nature of genetic processes in connected populations, the genetic signal of the demographic event (migration), inflicted upon populations, decays over time.
+Generally, the longer the interval between a pre-event and a post-event sampling, the lower the power available to detect the demographic event, as evidenced by the increase in false positives and false negatives for several scenarios (Fig. 4, 5).
+However, this is strongly affected by the dispersal level present in the landscape and, to a lower degree, by the number of populations.

-For example, for low and moderate dispersal scenarios, sampling undertaken 9 years before the punctual event led to more than five times the FPR as sampling undertaken the year immediately before (Fig. 5).
+For example, for low and moderate dispersal scenarios, sampling undertaken 9 years before the punctual migration event led to more than five times the FPR values of sampling undertaken the year immediately before (Fig. 5).
 However, for scenarios with high dispersal, the absolute difference in FPR performance between old samplings and recent samplings is not substantial (Fig. 5).
 A near symmetric relationship between time lag, FPR and dispersal level exists (Fig. 5).
 For sampling prior to the event, FPR values from moderate dispersal scenarios, although lower close to the event, converged with FPR values from low dispersal scenarios (Fig. 5).
-For sampling after the event, moderate dispersal values become even higher than that of low dispersal scenarios, despite large overlaps in their confidence intervals (Fig. 5).
-The previously described relationship between FPR and the number of populations affected by the demographic event also changed for moderate scenarios in distant second samplings with M2 displaying higher values than M3, on average (Fig. 5).
+For sampling after the event, moderate dispersal values became even higher than in low dispersal scenarios, despite large overlaps in their confidence intervals (Fig. 5).
+The previously described relationship between FPR and the number of populations affected by the demographic event also changed for moderate scenarios in distant second samplings, with M2 displaying, on average ,higher values than M3 (Fig. 5).
 Except for high dispersal scenarios, FPR changed sharply for time lags of 4 years or less and then more slowly (Fig. 5), and generally became higher than 50%, one false positive for each true positive, after 5 years.

 In contrast to FPR, the relationship between FNR and time lag is not symmetric.
 Instead, the timing of sampling prior to a simulated event is less important than that of the posterior sampling and is particularly so for high dispersal scenarios (Fig. 4).
 The FNR became pathological for second samplings done after two years after the event (Fig .
 4).
-FNR also increased with time lag for the posterior sampling and for low and moderate dispersal scenarios, but rather linearly, and never reaching 25% in the scope of our analyses, even after 9 years (Fig. 4).
+FNR also increased with time lag for the posterior sampling and for low and moderate dispersal scenarios, but rather linearly, and never reached 25% in the scope of our analyses, even after 9 years (Fig. 4).
 The increase of FNR with time lag for the prior sampling was weaker than that for the posterior sampling for moderate dispersal scenarios and was similar for low dispersal scenarios (Fig .
 4).